OpenSecuritySummit/oss2019/content/participant/mustafa-kasmani.md

 * Towards a unified way of describing threat models
 * Lightweight privacy threat modeling using LINDDUN ?
 Thanks.'
 project_leader: ''
+sessions:
-sessions: [State and future of threat modeling, How to scale Threat Modeling, ]
+    - State and future of threat modeling
+    - How to scale Threat Modeling
 status: add-details
 title: Mustafa Kasmani
 travel_from: ''